Onaeem26/GoodNews/README.md

 4. Tapping on any article, takes you to the respective website.
 The browser gets more features with website loading progress indicator, reload button.

+5. Fixed a bug that was present in v1.1 where images wouldn't load properly.
+With V1.2, I have implemented all new image caching system and you will find images to load up quickly and smoothly.

 <h3>GoodNews is a simple and minimal news app for iPhone.
 The app uses <a href="https://newsapi.org">NewsAPI</a> to fetch latest news.</h3>